jeenyuhs/GSM/README.md

 Lost interest playing Hypixel Skyblock, so this is getting published in it's current and broken state.
 I might regain the interest and continue development.

+There won't be any published builds, so you'd have to manually build it yourself.

 ## Features
 * starred dungeon mob highlighter
 * automatically close dungeon rewards